danmaclean/intro-to-r/02-data-manipulation/00-messy_data.md

 # A short tutorial on how to read and clean messy data

-Raw data from various ecological studies can be poorly formatted and/or may lack appropriate details of the study.
-Correcting data in place can be a dangerous exercise since the original raw data would get overwritten and there would be no way to audit this process or recover from mistakes made during this time.
+Raw data from various studies can be poorly formatted and/or may lack appropriate details of the study.
+Correcting data in place, in Excel or a text editor can be a dangerous exercise since the original raw data would get overwritten and there would be no way to audit this process or recover from mistakes made during this time.
+Therefore this practice is not REPRODUCIBLE.
 A good data practice would be to maintain the original data, but use a programmatic script to clean it, fix mistakes and save that cleaned dataset for further analysis.
+Someone else could now reproduce your analysis from the first data set.

 ![A sample workflow](sample_workflow.png)

 ## Tidy data

-* Tidy data vs Clean data
+* Tidy data and Clean data
+Tidy data is that in a format R can work with.

 ### A warm-up example - Dataframes in R are columns of variables.